Richard Manuel: Big Pink

-In 1967, while Dylan recovered from a motorcycle accident in Woodstock, New York, the group moved there also, renting a house clad in asbestos siding painted pink, which became known as "Big Pink", located on 100 acre at 2188 Stoll Road (later 56 Parnassus Lane) in nearby West Saugerties, New York.
+In 1967, while Dylan recovered from a motorcycle accident at his home in Woodstock, New York, the group moved there also, renting a house clad in pink-painted asbestos siding, which became known as "Big Pink", located on 100 acre at 2188 Stoll Road (later 56 Parnassus Lane) in nearby West Saugerties, New York.
 Supported by a retainer from Dylan, they were able to experiment with a new sound garnered from the country, soul, rhythm and blues, gospel and rockabilly music that they loved.
 As Helm (who was disheartened by the reaction to Dylan's new sound) had been temporarily absent from the group since late 1965, Manuel taught himself to play drums during the hiatus.
 In the Band era he would occasionally assume the drummer's stool when Helm played mandolin or guitar.
-His drum style is notably different from Helm's, as exemplified by his performances on "Rag Mama Rag" and "Evangeline".
+His loose, improvisatory drumming style was notably different from Helm's taut, soul-influenced approach, as exemplified by his unique performances on "Rag Mama Rag" and "Evangeline".

 The early months in Woodstock also allowed Manuel and Robertson to develop as songwriters.
 After recording numerous demos and signing with Albert Grossman, they secured a 10-album contract with Capitol Records in early 1968.
 They originally signed as "The Crackers" (although "The Honkies" had also been considered).
 Helm rejoined the fold as sessions got under way for the recording of their debut album, Music from Big Pink.
 The group proceeded to take what they had learned with Dylan and used one of his songs in the process.
 They combined it with their idea of the perfect album, switching solos, and singing harmonies modeled after the gospel sound of their musical heroes The Staple Singers.
 Manuel stated, "During the conception of Big Pink, we discovered a whole vocal thing that we weren't aware that we'd even had before, and I remember listening to playbacks after the sessions of songs and thinking, "I really like this stuff, and I don't have anything to compare it to, but I really like it, and I hope everybody else does, but I really think this is strong."

 Manuel and Robertson each contributed four songs; among Manuel's contributions was "Tears of Rage," which he co-wrote with Dylan.
-Covers of "Long Black Veil" and "I Shall Be Released" and the Danko–Dylan collaboration "This Wheel's on Fire" rounded out the album.
+Recordings of the country ballad "Long Black Veil" and Dylan's "I Shall Be Released" and the Danko–Dylan collaboration "This Wheel's on Fire" rounded out the album.
 Music from Big Pink was released with the group name given as simply "The Band."
 This would be their name for the rest of the group's existence.
-While only reaching No. 30 on the Billboard charts, the album would have a profound influence on the nascent country rock and roots rock movements.
+While reaching only No. 30 on the Billboard charts, the album would have a profound influence on the nascent country rock and roots rock movements.
 Shortly after the release of the album, the newly financially secure Manuel married his girlfriend, Jane Kristiansen, a model from Toronto, whom he had dated intermittently since the Hawks days.
 They would become the parents of two children.